 - I Knew It: In-Universe, what Frank says after he puts Mikhail Gorbachev in a headlock and rubs off his famous "wine stain" birthmark.

 - "I Know You're in There Somewhere" Fight: Frank to Jane near the end, when she's hypnotized into trying to kill him.

 - Innocent Innuendo: The first meeting with Frank's future love interest Jane, including one right after she climbs up a ladder.
 Later innuendo gets a lot less innocent.Drebin: Say, nice beaver.

 Jane: Thanks, I just had it stuffed.

 (hands down a literal stuffed and mounted beaver)

-- Is This Thing Still On?: In the first movie, Frank's microphone stays on as he goes to the bathroom after a press conference.
+- Is This Thing Still On?: Frank's microphone stays on as he goes to the bathroom after a press conference.
 Hilarity Ensues.

-- It Came from the Fridge: In the first film, Frank makes the mistake of sniffing an example of this.
+- It Came from the Fridge: Frank makes the mistake of sniffing an example of this.